apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Ukraine claims it has sunk another Russian warship in the Black Sea using high-tech sea drones**
+**California Democratic primary: Live results**

-You can read more about it [here](https://abcnews.go.com/International/wireStory/ukraine-claims-sunk-russian-warship-black-sea-high-107799793).
+You can read more about it [here](https://thehill.com/homenews/campaign/4507628-california-democratic-primary-live-results/).

 ## Requirements
 - Python 3.8